Gmail

 Be careful!
 When you change labels, we will get the count for the new label, and if that's much higher than the value you were already counting, you'll derail if you can't get it down in time!
 You can email support@beeminder.com either to prevent that derailment or to let us know it wasn't legit because you changed which label was being counted.
 You may prefer to just create a new goal and archive the old one.

-I'm pressing the fetch button, but my datapoint and graph don't appear to be updating with new data.
+I'm pressing the fetch button, but my datapoint and graph don't appear to be updating with new data, and the delta doesn't change.

-GmailZero goals use the lowest datapoint of the day for your graph, even if it isn't the most recent datapoint.
+This is because GmailZero goals use the lowest datapoint of the day for your graph, even if it isn't the most recent datapoint.
 So if you get below the bright red line once during the day, and make sure Beeminder fetches the count while you're there, you can let emails pile up again until tomorrow.
+In the example, you managed to get down to 200 emails remaining earlier, even though 50 emails have come in since (ouch!).

 My GmailZero goal is telling me I need to reach a negative number of emails!